Valentin Yotov (footballer)

-Valentin Yotov (Валентин Йотов; born 18 January 2006) is a professional footballer who plays as an attacking midfielder and forward for Gibraltar Football League club Glacis United.
-Born in the United States, he is a Bulgaria youth international.
+Valentin Yotov (Валентин Йотов; born 18 January 2006) is a former professional footballer who played as an attacking midfielder and forward.
+Born in the United States, he represented Bulgaria at the youth level internationally.

 Early life

 Yotov was born on 18 January 2006 in Boston, Massachusetts, United States, to Bulgarians Yoto Yotov, an economics professor, and Anelia Yotova, who obtained a master's degree in economics.
 The older brother of Ivan Yotov, he started playing football at the age of five and regarded England international Jadon Sancho as his football idol.

 Club career

 Growing up in the United States, Yotov played futsal.
 At the age of twelve, he joined the youth academy of MLS side Philadelphia Union.
 In 2018, he moved to Germany, and joined the youth academy of Bundesliga side Bayern Munich.
 Five years later, he was promoted to the club's under-19 team.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
 Following the end of the 2024–25 season, Yotov's contract was not renewed and he became a free agent.

 In August 2025, he signed with Gibraltar Football League club Glacis United as a free agent, ahead of the 2025–26 season.

+Yotov signed with Bulgarian Parva Liga club Slavia Sofia on 1 January 2026, as a free agent.
+On 12 August 2026, after just another knee injury, he decided to retire as a footballer and return to Philadelphia, Pennsylvania, to study.